This recipe is safe for Coumadin (warfarin) users.

 Cook until small bubbles on the surface of the pancake form and then burst.
 Turn and cook for about 1/2 the time that the pancakes cooked on the first side.

-Remove and top with one teaspoon of Take Control margarine on each pancake and serve one tablespoon of pure maple syrup for every two pancakes.
+Remove and top with one teaspoon of butter on each pancake and serve one tablespoon of pure maple syrup for every two pancakes.

-Serving size = 2 pancakes (without fruit), 2 tsp.
-Take Control margerine, 1 Tbsp. pure maple syrup
+Serving size: 2 pancakes (without fruit), 2 tsp. butter, 1 Tbsp. pure maple syrup

 Amount Per Serving